 Lake Eola Park isn’t far from Thornton Park, home to the Orlando Farmer’s Market and lots of trendy cafes and boutique stores.

 After you’ve had your fill of enjoying art and relaxing in nature, work your way to International Drive.

 Last you will want to end up at Icon Park.
 Arrive near sunset and you can ride The Wheel while witnessing a beautiful sunset over the Orlando skyline.

 The Wheel is a massive state of the art climate controlled Ferris wheel.
-It is the best place in Orlando to observe the city and skyline!
+It is the best place to observe the city skyline when visiting Orlando!

 If this sounds like your cup of tea (and why wouldn’t it?!) then buy your ticket online here.

 You can choose to eat dinner at Icon Park or go out for a night on the town at Universal City Walk or Disney Springs and enjoy dinner there.
 The choice is yours!

 Day 3 – Day Trip to Kennedy Space Center (or Theme Park Day #2)

 On the last of your 3 days in Orlando itinerary, you have the option to take a day trip to one of the most historic parts of nearby Florida or head back to your favorite (or the other) theme park.